Darden wins dismissal of New York lawsuit over automatic tips

-NEW YORK (Reuters) - Darden Restaurants Inc, the parent of Olive Garden and Red Lobster, won the dismissal of a New York lawsuit accusing it of illegally adding an automatic 18 percent tip to diners’ bills and failing to list beverage prices on its menus.
+NEW YORK, July 10 (Reuters) - Darden Restaurants Inc , the parent of Olive Garden and Red Lobster, won the dismissal of a New York lawsuit accusing it of illegally adding an automatic 18 percent tip to diners’ bills and failing to list beverage prices on its menus.

 In a decision made public on Thursday, U.S. District Judge Katherine Polk Failla in Manhattan rejected claims by plaintiff Ted Dimond, who sought to represent diners in a class-action, that Darden’s practices violated state consumer protection laws.